networkx/networkx/doc/source/install.rst

-If you don't have permission to install software on your system, you can install into another directory using the --prefix or --home flags to setup.py.
+If you don't have permission to install software on your system, you can install into another directory using the --user, --prefix, or --home flags to setup.py.

 For example